tanujnotes/Olauncher/README.md

 ## What's next

 Since this is a minimalistic launcher, I want to highlight its greatest feature which is called - no feature!
-Although the next version will have the option of daily wallpaper update.
+The next version will have the option to change text color (black or white) and double tap to lock (requires permission).
+I'm also thinking about adding daily wallpaper update but only if there's enough demand for it.

 ## Contact
 Tanuj M. ([@tanujnotes](https://twitter.com/tanujnotes))